Max Emerson

-Max Emerson (born September 7, 1988) is an American actor, model, author, director and YouTuber.
-He is known for his modelling and social media profile, particularly on Instagram.
-He has appeared on TV in small roles, including the season 5 finale of Glee.
+Max Emerson (born September 7, 1988) is an American flimmaker, writer, actor and influencer.
+He wrote/directed feature films Hooked (narrative, 2017) and Invisible Lifelines: Courage where Queerness is Criminalized (documentary, 2027) and authored novels Hot Sissy- Life Before Flashbulbs and The Sparkle Club.
+He began his career as a model and developed a large online following, particularly on Instagram.

 Early life and education

 Emerson was born in Vero Beach, Florida and studied for a BFA in performance and directing at the University of Miami, from which he graduated in 2009.

 Career

 Modeling

 Emerson began modeling while he was a student, when he signed up with the agency Wilhelmina Models.
 He works with agencies including Wilhelmina (New York), LA Models, Established Models (London), Heffner Management (Seattle), Next Management (Miami) and Factor Chosen (Chicago).

 Filmmaking

 He wrote, produced, co-directed and acted in two short films, DipSpit and Earwig, which were shown for the first time at the Miami Gay and Lesbian Film Festival on April 26, 2011.
 Earwig is a drama about a closeted gay college student, while DipSpit is a comedy about two straight male models who get kicked out and move in with a gay college student.

 In October 2015, Emerson announced his intention to produce an independent film called Hooked for which he had written the story, telling the story of a homeless gay prostitute called Jack and addressing the problems faced by homeless LGBT youth.
 He aimed to raise $150,000 for the project via Indiegogo and give half of any profits made to charities benefiting LGBT people.
 The launch video for the Indiegogo campaign featured Todrick Hall and musician Tom Goss.
 As part of it, he released a single with Goss called "Not Enough".
 The campaign was supported by Out magazine.

 Hooked had its world premiere at NewFest: The New York LGBT Film Festival on June 26, 2017, and its European premiere at the 7th Homochron film festival in Cologne on October 20 the same year.
 The Los Angeles Times gave it a negative review.

+Max's newest film premiers in 2027.
+Invisible Lifelines: "Courage where Queerness is Criminalized" follows LGTBQ heroes serving in countries where queer identities are dangerous, even deadly.